+4. Section 3553(a)(4), (5)

-iv.
-Section 3553(a)(4), (5): The guideline sentence and any pertinent policy statement issued by the Sentencing Commission
+The guideline sentence and any pertinent policy statement issued by the Sentencing Commission the sentencing court to consider these matters as two factors among several in the sentencing process").

 United States v.
 Hammons, 558 F.3d 1100 (9th Cir.
 2009) (district court must consider, but is not bound by, the applicable guideline sentencing range).